"This is a heartbreaking day;" Hollywood reacts to news of Matthew Perry's death

 Paget Brewster, who also appeared in several episodes of "Friends," shared a similar sentiment, recalling how Perry was "lovely to me on Friends and every time I saw him in the decades after."

-Actress Selma Blair shared a heartfelt message on Instagram: "My oldest boy friend.
+Actress Selma Blair, another actress with a reoccurring role in"Friends," shared a heartfelt message on Instagram: "My oldest boy friend.
 All of us loved Matthew Perry, and I did especially.
 Every day.
 I loved him unconditionally.
 And he me.
 And I'm broken.
 Broken hearted.
 Sweet dreams Matty.
 Sweet dreams."

+Actor Thomas Lennon, who costarred alongside Perry in "17 Again" and "The Odd Couple," shared a photo of the pair on his Instagram.

 Sterling Knight, one of Perry's counterparts in "17 Again," shared how accommodating he was during the young actor's "first big role."